Support Home Launching Your Study Design

 You can add as many spreadsheets to your task as you wish.
 You may want to use multiple spreadsheets to show participants a different set of stimuli, for example.
 You can find some more information about how to add multiple spreadsheets in your task in our How-To guide.

 If you would like to set a specific spreadsheet to a specific instance of the task, you will need to click on the Task Node within the experiment tree, and choose the spreadsheet from the Spreadsheet dropdown.
-This will appear slightly different depending on whether you are using New Experiment Builder or Classic Experiment Builder.

 Screenshot of task node settings in New Experiment Builder showing Spreadsheet dropdown